10 Simple Ways To keep Your Heart Healthy And Strong

-Carrying out this type of activity reduces a cardiovascular risk by up to 11%, but it has also been shown that 78% of people over 80 years of age who practice at least half an hour a day extends their lives by a minimum of five years.
+Carrying out this type of activity reduces cardiovascular risk by up to 11%, but it has also been shown that 78% of people over 80 years of age who practice at least half an hour a day extend their lives by a minimum of five years.

 3. Avoid the consumption of alcohol and tobacco

 Few things are as harmful in any area of life are these two substances.
 However, when we relate them to cardiovascular diseases, their harmful effects multiply.

 Smoking not only has consequences at the pulmonary level but the harmful substances of tobacco cause cancer and is related to heart disease.

 The consumption of alcohol is also harmful to the proper functioning of the heart and our body in general, as it increases blood pressure, which eventually leads to cardiovascular disease and can lead to type 2 diabetes.